sebnitu/BaseWeb/README.md

 ---

 ## Documentation
-Documentation is currently being worked on and you can view them if you clone or download the repo and view them.
-There will be an online version soon.
+Documentation is currently being worked on and you can view them if you clone or download the repo.
+There will be an online version soon at [http://getbaseweb.com/](http://getbaseweb.com/).

 ---